wghile/pokemon-express-ejs/README.md

 ## About

-Simple Pokémon application built using Node, Express JS framework and ejs view engine.
-This is the same project as my pokemon-express-jsx repository.
-I changed the view engine to ejs because I was having trouble removing the default body styling.
+Simple Pokémon application built using Mongoose, MongoDB, Node, Express, and ejs view engine.
+Users can click edit, delete, and add new Pokémon to the list that is connected to MongoDB.

+This is the same project as my pokemon-express-jsx repository.I changed the view engine to ejs because I was having trouble removing the default body styling initially.
 From resources and forums I found online, the ejs view engine template is an html file (much easier to add styling to).
 Using this, I was able to remove the default styling of the body and learned how to use a different view engine which was cool.
 Faced some difficulties passing down props due to incorrect syntax but thanks to the resources down below I resolved it!
+I also added an error page to handle blank submissions when adding new Pokémon.

 Link to project: https://pokemon-list.onrender.com/

 ## Future Work

-- Set requirements for new submission form (i.e. image format, how to handle blanks)
+- Set requirements for new submission form (i.e. image format)

 ### Installation Instructions